Beet Poisoning Symptoms: Decide Is it Real!!

 Blood and Urine Tests

 To confirm a diagnosis of beet poisoning, the doctor may order blood and urine tests to check for the presence of nitrates and nitrites in the body.
-These tests can also help identify any underlying medical conditions that may contribute to the development of beet poisoning.

 Imaging Tests